Education Beyond Boundaries

-I am happy to be a part of SRM University and I enjoy myself working with the School of Pharmacy.
+I am happy to be a part of SRM Institute of Science and Technology (formerly known as SRM University) and I enjoy myself working with the School of Pharmacy.
 This is the first time, I get to stay for an extended period in India.
 I like Indian culture and the welcoming nature of South Indians.

 Dr. Christine Birnie is an associate professor and chair of pharmaceutical sciences at the Wegmans School of Pharmacy, St.John Fisher College in Rochester, New York.
 As a founding faculty member of the School, Dr. Birnie has been active in curricular development and course design for the PharmD program, particularly in the areas of pharmaceutics, pharmaceutical compounding and service learning.
 In addition to her administrative responsibilities as department chair, Dr. Birnie remains active in the classroom, team teaching pharmaceutics related courses and laboratories.
 She also developed a medical mission/service initiative at the School, overseeing international and domestic service projects.
 She annually offers a service-learning medical mission elective course and international clinical rotations.